In the past several years, we’ve seen more and more leading business schools offering deferred enrollment MBA programs.

 The MIT Sloan MBA Early Admission program is open to any exceptional undergraduate student during the year that they are graduating.
 Graduate students without full-time work experience may also apply.
 Between being accepted and starting the program, candidates are expected to seek two to five years of full-time work experience.

-Applications are due in April, and requirements include a data form, cover letter, video statement, 2 recommendations, academic transcripts, and professional resume.
-All applicants must take the GMAT or GRE, but MIT students can waive the GMAT or GRE if they have a GPA above 4.2.
+Applications are due in April, and requirements include a data form, cover letter, 2 videos, 2 recommendations, academic transcripts, and professional resume.
+All applicants must take the GMAT, GMAT Focus or GRE, but MIT students can waive the GMAT or GRE if they have a GPA above 4.2.
 Interviews are then conducted on an invitation-only basis.
 The application fee is waived for all candidates.

 Stanford GSB Deferred Enrollment

 The Stanford GSB Deferred Enrollment program is open to undergraduate students who want to begin their MBAs immediately after their senior year.
-However, students are encouraged to defer for one to three years to gain work experience (two-year deferrals are most common).
+However, students are encouraged to defer for one to four years to gain work experience (two-year deferrals are most common).
 They can apply during any of GSB’s three application rounds, and can choose which year’s MBA cohort they would like to enter.
+There is no separate application for deferred admissions; interested applicants apply through the full-time MBA application portal.
 If they decide to defer for one to two years, they can apply for specific fellowships the year before starting their full-time MBA.

 Those eligible for deferred enrollment have their application fee reduced to $100.